iotc-secretariat/iotc-reference-forms/README.md

 The RMD files might need to embed some of the [IOTC reference codelists](https://data.iotc.org/reference/latest/) in order to provide specific summary information to the end users.

-For this reason, the `01.initialize.R` scripts takes care of:
+For this reason, the `01.initialize.R` script takes care of:

 -   Building the mapping between a given codelist and the remote resource exposed through the IOTC reference data catalogue
 -   Fetching the codelist CSV from its remote location, whose URLs is built as: `https://data.iotc.org/reference/latest/domain/<_domain_>/codelists/<_codelist_name_>_<_codelist_version_>.csv` (e.g.: <https://data.iotc.org/reference/latest/domain/admin/codelists/COUNTRIES_1.0.0.csv>)